ashishj76/interview/Kubernetes.md

 # How can you get a static IP for a Kubernetes load balancer?
 A static IP for the Kubernetes load balancer can be achieved by changing DNS records since the Kubernetes Master can assign a new static IP address.

+# What is a sidecar container, and what would you use it for?
+A sidecar container is a utility container that is used to extend support for a main container in a Pod.
+Sidecar containers can be paired with one or more main containers, and they enhance the functionality of those main containers.
+An example would be using a sidecar container specifically to process system logs or for monitoring.

+# How do logs work for pods?
+With a traditional server setup, application logs are written to a file and then viewed either on each server or collected by a logging agent and sent to a centralized location.
+In Kubernetes, however, writing logs to disk from a pod is discouraged since you would then have to manage log files for pods.
+The better way is to have your application output logs to stdout and stderr.
+The kubelet on each node collects stdout and stderr on the running pods and then combines them into a log file managed by Kubernetes.
+Then you can use different kubectl commands to view the logs

+# How can you separate resources?
+You can separate resources by using namespaces.
+These can be created either using kubectl or applying a YAML file.
+After you have created the namespace you can then place resources, or create new resources, within that namespace.
+Some people think of namespaces in Kubernetes like a virtual cluster in your actual Kubernetes cluster.